 We spent many more hours around firelight, in the summers of my youth, than anyone seems to these days.
 (I realize I’m a hard-core bore on this subject, but we have instead huddled each night around the ever-shrinking glow of an electronic screen: television giving way to iPad, iPad giving way to iPhone. . . .
 Soon we will find ourselves alone in bed, staring into a tiny streaming device held in our palm like a sleeper who has awakened to inspect a flea.)

 The bonfire on our beach at Gardiner’s Bay each Fourth of July in the 1970s and 1980s was so huge that it lasted five or six hours, flames licking the sky, higher than the top of the dune, higher than the peak of the Sunfish mast.
 It’s hard to believe this ever seemed like a good idea, but we used to light dozens of tea candles and place them carefully inside in clear plastic cups, and set them out on the water in a flotilla of flickering flames that traveled on wind and tide across the bay to Cartwright Shoal.
-It is shocking to recall having intentionally put plastic into the sea.
-But it was beautiful.
+I am shocking myself as I recall that as recently as the 1990s we intentionally put plastic into the sea, but it was beautiful.

-Whoever came up with this scheme of doing the heavy lifting for beachgoers is extremely clever, indeed, and I hope they prosper, but I am not at all sure I’d avail myself of the convenience, if I were among the 1 percent.
+Whoever came up with this scheme of doing the heavy lifting for beachgoers is clever, indeed, and I hope they prosper, but I am not at all sure I’d avail myself of the convenience, if I could afford it.
 There’s something sterile about store-bought logs when you can gather driftwood for free.
 I cannot imagine that the customers who pay a premium for their bonfire are motivated to invite strangers and stragglers into the glow.
 Nowadays — nowanights? — you might see a dozen small fires burning on the average Friday at Asparagus Beach, but it wasn’t always so.
 Once upon a time we were alone.
 And tribally affronted if anyone encroached on our sandy turf after sunset.